Sapein/ShelIac/docs/SheliacScript.md

   args: server (Server), package (string), config_location (string), install_location (string)
   returns: Nothing

   This function takes a server object, returned by server(), a package string, a configuration location string, and an location to put the configuration script.
 This returns nothing.
+The config_location *MUST* be on the local machine.